The Montreal Empire of Internet Scams

 Forgetting and distracting netizens at the heart of the business model

-While these seductive false promises of movies and shows attract large numbers of people, not all of them are drowning.
+While these seductive false promises of movies and shows attract large numbers of people, not all of them take the initiative.
 In fact, the vast majority of people who are subject to the bait cancel the subscription within minutes of signing up and will not be charged.

 But if the company succeeds in making money, or even making fortunes, it is because thousands of users forget to opt out, or simply ignore that they have signed up for a paid site.